 If your dog is ill at ease for more than a couple of days due to vomiting or diarrhea, dehydration becomes a concern, and you should consult a veterinary professional.

 How do you deal with upset stomach issues when they arise in your puppy pals?
-Do you go the natural way with an adjusted diet, or have you had success with OTC meds?
 Let us know in the comments!